One Land. Five Elements. Nine Races. Four Thousand Nine Hundred and Ninety-Nine Years.

 Halmer is home to four major civilizations:

-- The Cuillótoh Confederacy /kʷɪ.’ʎo.tu/, founded in the High Desert, is built around the only really habitable land in the whole biome: two large lakes, Altoyoh and Mentoyoh.
+- The Cuillótoh Confederacy /kʷɪ.’ʎo.tu/ (not on the map), founded in the High Desert, is built around the only really habitable land in the whole biome: two large lakes, Altoyoh and Mentoyoh.
 It is around and within these lakes that the great city-states of Cuillótoh are built, and from these lakes that the Confederacy extends its reach into the desert around it, building roads and subjugating the numerous Akhet peoples (more closely related to the humans of Téath-Halm).
 It is no longer customary to practice human sacrifice; instead, one “sends out colonies” to the desert.

 And several minor ones:

 - The Akhet Tribes of the High Desert have been a scourge upon the Cuillótoh Confederacy for millennia.
 The most primitive of these barely have fire and the ibex, and are governed by tribal elders (najau).
 The most developed have rock fortifications with intricate carvings deep within the desert near underground aquifers, and have a caste system somewhat resembling an insect hive, controlled by leaders with innumerably long titles and much in the way of divine right.

 - The Kobold Clans of the savanna are pastoral, herding wildebeest and trying to stay out of the way of the velociraptors.
 They have a series of loosely-woven confederacies, which communicate with one another through the use of long-range drums.
 Clans are determined by feather colouration and patterning; a couple is supposed to stay together for as long as it takes to rear one brood, in an area called the Nesting Grounds (bargajukka), then return to the safety of their respective clans while their young are slowly integrated into the group where they match best.